uc-cdis/gen3.org/content/resources/user/submit-data.md

 The prepared TSV files must be submitted in a specific order due to node links.
 Referring back to the graphical data model, a record cannot be submitted without first submitting the record(s) to which it is linked upstream (its "parent").
 If metadata are submitted out of order, such as submitting a TSV with links to parent records that don't yet exist, the validator will reject the submission on the basis that the dependency is not present with the error message, "INVALID_LINK".

 The `program` and `project` nodes are the most upstream nodes and are created by a commons administrator.
-The first node submitted by data contributors after `core_metadata_collection` is usually the `study` or `experiment` node, which points directly upstream to the `project` node.
+The first node submitted by data contributors after `core_metadata_collection` depends on the specific data dictionary employed by the data commons but is usually the `study` or `experiment` node, which points directly upstream to the `project` node.

 Often next the study participants are recorded in the `case` or `subject` node, and subsequently any clinical information (demographics, diagnoses, etc.), biospecimen data (biopsy samples, extracted analytes), or other experimental methods/details are linked to each case.